micmejia/bible-dump/NKJV/Proverbs/Prov 1.md

 So _are_ the ways of everyone who is greedy for gain; It takes away the life of its owners. ## The Call of Wisdom

 ###### 20
-Wisdom calls aloud [^h]outside; She raises her voice in the open squares.
+Wisdom calls aloud outside; She raises her voice in the open squares.

 ###### 21
-She cries out in the [^i]chief concourses, At the openings of the gates in the city She speaks her words:
+She cries out in the chief concourses, At the openings of the gates in the city She speaks her words:

 ###### 22
-"How long, you [^j]simple ones, will you love [^k]simplicity?
+"How long, you simple ones, will you love simplicity?
 For scorners delight in their scorning, And fools hate knowledge.

 ###### 23
 Turn at my rebuke; Surely I will pour out my spirit on you; I will make my words known to you.